nanoframework/nanoframework.github.io/index.md

 Developers can harness the powerful and familiar [Microsoft Visual Studio IDE](https://www.visualstudio.com/vs/) and their [.NET C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) knowledge to quickly write code without having to worry about the low-level hardware intricacies of a microcontroller.
 Desktop .NET developers will feel "at home" and are able to use their skills in embedded systems development, enlarging the pool of qualified embedded developers.

-It includes a reduced version of the .NET [Common Language Runtime](https://en.wikipedia.org/wiki/Common_Language_Runtime) (CLR) and features a subset of the .NET base class libraries along with the most common APIs included in the [Universal Windows Platform](https://docs.microsoft.com/en-us/uwp/api/) (UWP) allowing code reuse from desktop applications, IoT Core applications, thousands of code examples and open source projects.
+It includes a reduced version of the .NET [Common Language Runtime](https://en.wikipedia.org/wiki/Common_Language_Runtime) (CLR) and features a subset of the .NET base class libraries along with the most common APIs included in [.NET IoT](https://github.com/dotnet/iot) allowing code reuse from .NET IoT applications, thousands of code examples and open source projects.
 Using Microsoft Visual Studio, a developer can deploy and debug the code directly on real hardware.

 The .NET **nanoFramework** platform picks up where [.NET Micro Framework](https://en.wikipedia.org/wiki/.NET_Micro_Framework) left off and uses some of its building blocks.
 Many of the original components were completely rewritten, others improved and some simply reused.
 A lot of code cleansing and improvements took place to make .NET **nanoFramework** fit for the future!